Failed Airbags Risk Lives

 We all take safety equipment in our vehicles for granted, counting on the fact that it will do its job and protect us from harm in case of a mishap or car accident.
 But what happens when that equipment fails, leaving us to suffer injury or harm in a way that could devastate our lives—or the lives of our loved ones?

 Perhaps scariest of all: Many experts believe that estimated number of motorists affected may be much too conservative.
-In fact, an investigation by one newspaper showed that more than 1,400 fatal crashes have occurred where air bags failed to deploy.
+In fact, an investigation by one newspaper showed that more than 1,400 fatal crashes have occurred with failed airbags.

 Facts like these are hard to hear.
-Let’s hope none of us ever has to deal with this issue personally.
+Let’s hope none of us ever has to deal with the consequences of failed airbags personally.